MicrosoftDocs/visualstudio-docs/docs/ide/common-quick-actions.md

 author: "kuhlenh"
 ms.author: "kaseyu"
 manager: ghogen
 dev_langs:
   - CSharp
   - VB
 ms.workload:
   - "multiple"
 ---
 # Common Quick Actions

 The sections in this topic list some of the common Quick Actions that are applicable to both C# and Visual Basic code.
+These actions are *code fixes* for the built-in [analyzer rules](../code-quality/analyze-code-with-roslyn-analyzers.md) in Visual Studio.

 ## Actions that fix errors